 To use Vaseline safely and effectively, it’s important to know how to apply Vaseline correctly.

-Next, take some Vaseline onto two fingers – enough to cover the area where you want to apply it – make sure to apply a thin layer all over the face.
-It’s best to use Vaseline at night – also called slugging – so it can lock in hydrating serums and/or moisturizers.
-Vaseline is basically just a layer that keeps the moisture locked into your skin and you can wash it off in the morning.
+Pro tip: It’s best to use Vaseline at night – also called slugging – so it can lock in hydrating serums and/or moisturizers.
+Vaseline is basically just a layer that keeps the moisture locked into your skin, and you can wash it off in the morning.

 It’s best not to rub too hard as this could irritate delicate skin; instead, try massaging lightly with gentle circular motions.

-- Wash the face with a gentle cleanser before applying vaseline;
+- Wash the face with a gentle cleanser before applying Vaseline;

-- Take enough vaseline onto two fingers;
+- Take enough Vaseline onto two fingers;

 - Massage gently into the skin until absorbed;